SaltyGoo/saltygoo.github.io/pages/BaldurHex/25-Gullykin.md

 <span class="blacktitle"> Feature C - Firewine Canyon</span>

-A big river obsiously used to course through this now-barren land before wizard meddling diverted it from its course.
+A big river obviously used to course through this now-barren land before wizard meddling diverted it from its course.
 What’s left of it is a barren canyon with sunbleached pebbles at the bottom.
 The ideal location for an ambush.
 Following the river leads to Firewine Bridge to the South.

 ---